Jet (song): Release and reception

-"Jet" was released as the debut single from Band on the Run in January 1974 (although in some countries, the Non-UK/US single "Mrs. Vandebilt" was released first).
+"Jet" was released as the debut single from Band on the Run in January 1974 (although in some countries, the non-UK/US single "Mrs. Vandebilt" was released first).
+McCartney initially opposed issuing "Jet" as a single, carrying on a practice from the Beatles where singles were usually non-album tracks.
+However, Capitol Records executive Al Coury persuaded McCartney to issue the single to help Band on the Run's stalled chart position at no. 13.
+McCartney also agreed to let Capitol edit the song's length down to maximize radio airplay, but asked that both the original and shortened versions be sent to radio DJs.
 The single was backed with "Let Me Roll It" in Britain.
-When first released in America, the single's B-side was "Mamunia," another track from Band on the Run, but it was soon replaced with the British B-side.
+When first released in America, the single's B-side was "Mamunia", another track from Band on the Run, but it was soon replaced with the British B-side.

 The single was a Top 10 hit for Paul McCartney and Wings.
 It peaked at number 7 on both the British and American charts on 30 March 1974, and charted in multiple countries in Europe.
 "Jet" has since been released on multiple compilation albums, including Wings Greatest (1978), All the Best!
-(1987), Wingspan: Hits and History (2001) and Pure McCartney (2016).
+(1987), Wingspan: Hits and History (2001), and Pure McCartney (2016).

 Prominent music critic Dave Marsh named the song number 793 in his list of the 1001 greatest singles ever made.
 He referred to it as a "grand pop confection" that represented the only time McCartney approached the "drive and density" of his tenure with the Beatles.
-Writer Graham Reid has described it as a power pop "gem."
-Billboard said that the "guitar energy" and vocal performances generate "an outstanding production."
-Cash Box called it a "catchy number" with "distinctive guitar riffs," a "straightforward rock beat" and "provocative lyrics."
-Record World called it "an overpowering smash both vocally and instrumentally."
+Billboard said that the "guitar energy" and vocal performances generate "an outstanding production".
+Cash Box called it a "catchy number" with "distinctive guitar riffs", a "straightforward rock beat" and "provocative lyrics".
+Record World called it "an overpowering smash both vocally and instrumentally".

-Paul McCartney was quoted in Clash magazine that the soft rock band The Carpenters were fans of "Jet":
+Paul McCartney was quoted in Clash magazine that the soft rock duo the Carpenters were fans of "Jet":

 The Australian rock band Jet drew their name from the song title.